ramparvathaneni1/final-review/README.md

 </details>

 :eyes: *No peaking at the solutions until you're done!*

+## Setting up Component Testing with Jest for our React Frontend

+####------------ NEED Steps here

-## Setting up Testing for our React Frontend
+## Setting up E2E Testing for our React Frontend

 #### What is Selenium?
 Selenium is a powerful tool commonly used for automating web browsers, particularly for testing web applications.
 React is a popular JavaScript library for building user interfaces, including web applications.
 Combining Selenium with a React application allows for automated testing of the user interface, ensuring functionality, performance, and user experience.